-On the namespace list page, select Region then click Create Namespace in the upper-right corner.
+On the Namespaces page, select Region, and then click Create Namespace in the upper-right corner.

-In the Create Namespace dialog box, set the Name, Namespace ID and the description, then click OK.
+In the Create Namespace dialog box, set the Namespace Name(required), Namespace ID (required), and description, and click OK.

-Make sure the following conditions are met before you delete a namespace:
+The following conditions must be met before you delete a namespace:

-- There are no ECS instances in the namespace.
+- No ECS instances exist under the namespace.

 Click Delete in the Action column on the Namespaces page.

 In the dialog box displayed, confirm the namespace name and then click Delete.